 When and what to talk about

 The topic of work will in all likelihood be addressed in very early conversations with the newcomer.
 In preparation, sponsor groups should ideally set up an “employment sub-committee” of two to three individuals and develop an outline of a general plan for how to approach the subject of employment with the newcomer.
-Much will next depend upon the circumstances, expectations, and desires of the newcomers, about whom very little may have been known before their arrival.

 Women and youth